-As of 2020, Colorado primarily uses hand marked paper ballots (usually with optical scanners) in polling places statewide, with ballot marking devices for accessibility.
-One county uses hand counts in lieu of optical scanners.
+Colorado primarily uses hand marked paper ballots (usually with optical scanners) in polling places statewide, with ballot marking devices for accessibility.
+One county hand counts in lieu of using optical scanners.
 For the most up to date information please visit Verified Voting’s Verifier.

 For an explanation on the types of voting equipment used, click here.

 Colorado utilizes a risk-limiting audit with procedures and contest selections to be established by the Secretary of State, although all contested races are eligible.
 See, C.R.S. § 1-7-515 (2)(a)